rapidsai/dependency-file-generator/README.md

   - pytorch
 ```

-Running `reg` on the `envs.yaml` file above will produce the following two files:
+Running `reg` on the `envs.yaml` file above will produce the following two files, where the dependencies from the top-level `build` key and the `build` keys in the `specifics` object have been merged.

 ```yaml
 # build_cuda-11.5_arch-x86_64.yaml